 - Be kind to one another.
 Parenting can be draining, leaving little room for emotional investment in others.
 Yet, each parent needs kindness from the other in the midst of the chaos.
 Pay attention to when your partner is in particular need of rest and offer that.
 When out grocery shopping, pick up a treat for your spouse.
 Text or call just to say “hi” and “I love you.”
 There are many ways to be kind to one another.
 A little will go a long way.

 Back to the red letter words in Mark 10, Jesus also said that we should not let man interfere with what God has joined together.
 We shouldn’t let our children interfere either.
-Don’t neglect your spouse for your child(ren)…one day, you and your spouse will be left with each other.
+Don’t neglect your spouse for your child(ren)…one day, you and your spouse will be left with each other and that phase of life will be over.
 Just the two of you.
 Again.
 You can cultivate your marriage now and enjoy that time.
 Or you can grow distant and lonely.
 The choice is yours, but the time to make your decision is now.